NAME

 to interpret the mode data.
 The environment variable

-can specify a different file to use. -o
+SCSI_MODEScan specify a different file to use.

-count out_fmt [arg ...]- Indicates that this is an output command (i.e., data will be sent from the
+- Indicates that this is an output command (i.e., data will be sent from the

 system to the device) with count bytes of data.
 The